The Mystery of the Chinese Junk

-The Mystery of the Chinese Junk is Volume 39 in the original The Hardy Boys Mystery Stories published by Grosset & Dunlap.
+The Mystery of the Chinese Junk is the thirty-ninth volume in the original The Hardy Boys series of mystery books for children and teens published by Grosset & Dunlap.

 This book was written for the Stratemeyer Syndicate by James Duncan Lawrence (who also authored the majority of the Tom Swift Jr. series) in 1960.

 Plot summary

 The Hardys purchase a Chinese junk named the Hai Hau to ferry passengers to Rocky Isle and make some extra money.
-Four mysterious men also are interested in the boat because of treasure hidden inside the Hai Hau.
-The Hai Hau is a stolen ship from Hong Kong.
-The other of the Hardys' friends, including Chet Morton and Sam Radley, also join the mystery.
+Four mysterious men also are interested in the boat because of treasure hidden inside Chet Morton and Sam Radley, also join the mystery.
 Their Chinese-American friend, Jim Foy, also lends a hand to them.
 George Ti-Ming is a private detective who helps his friend in Hong Kong find his missing ship.
 Chin Gok and Mr. Montrose are very interested in the junk because they think that the junk has treasure.
 Finally, the Hardys solve the mystery and share their rewards with their friends.
 Chin Gok, Mr. Montrose and the two phony Coast Guard members are caught by the Bayport Police Department Chief, Police Chief Collig.